jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/clients/index.md

 3. In Eclipse, select **File > Import**.
 4. In the Import window, select **Git > Projects from Git** and click **Next**.
 5. Select **Clone URI** and click **Next**.
 6. Paste the copied Git URL in to the **URI** field.
-Enter your Jazz.net User ID and IBM ID password in the Authentication section.
+Enter your Jazz.net User ID and IBM&reg; ID password in the Authentication section.
 Click **Next**.
 7. Select the branches that you want to work on and click **Next**.
 8. Update the Local Destination of the cloned repository if needed and click **Next**.
 9. Click **Next** and then **Finish**.